 How to Get a Job as a Computer Programmer

-"Two critical skills that I think are underestimated are the ability to learn and the ability to collaborate," says Warsaw.
+In Warsaw's opinion, being able to learn and collaborate are two underestimated, yet critical, skills for a computer programmer to possess.
 "Learning is crucial to a long career as a programmer because technology changes so quickly.
-The hot language you are an expert in today may end up being a programming backwater tomorrow."
+The hot language you are an expert in today may end up being a programming backwater tomorrow," he says.
 Warsaw, who works with people from all over the world on a daily basis, emphasizes that the ability to clearly communicate ideas and listen to the ideas of others is fundamental to building a successful career.
-"I think the myth of the lone programmer locked in a dark cubicle is mostly just that, a myth," he says.
+"I think the myth of the lone programmer locked in a dark cubicle is mostly just that – a myth," he says.

 Interview Questions Submitted by Real Computer Programmers

 "Given a series of numbers, how would you determine if there was a duplicate one in the list?" - a2z, Inc. Computer Programmer Candidate (Location Unknown)